GJNilsen/YPDrawSignatureView/README.md

 ## Swift 3

-The class supports Swift 3 as shipped with Xcode Version 8.0 beta 6 (8S201h).
+The class supports Swift 3.
-The class will be updated for each iteration until the final Swift 3.0 release.
-This branch is not backwards compatible.
+This branch is not backwards compatible, please download the previous release if you can not support Swift 3.
+Legacy versions will not be updated anymore.

 ## Usage